 - Tip 1: One of the values of Google is “do no evil”.

 Question: What is it what the target group sees what you offer

 - Tip: Check if it’s giving value to people and people are willing to want it

 Define how you do it (1 sentence) Question: How do you make it possible to offer your product or service in a competitive way while?

 Tip: Check if you really are the one to be excellent in it

 Define why you do it (1 sentence)

 Question: Why is your product/service and the way how you do it needed and important in relation to your purpose and vision?

 The magic question: Based on the previous answer, why is it really important for the consumer, society and you that your company is alive?

-An example of a Meaningful Profit Enterprise is of course CallTheONE as Ben Steenstra is Co-Founder of CallTheONE.
-Another example is Lots Of Lesvos founded by Aranka van der Pol who was an tremendous help by writing and shaping the book of Wassili and Ben.
+An example of a Meaningful Profit Enterprise is, of course, CallTheONE as Ben Steenstra is Co-Founder of CallTheONE.
+Another example is Lots Of Lesvos founded by Aranka van der Pol who was a tremendous help by writing and shaping the book of Wassili and Ben.